Tomato Hornworm Caterpillar in Arizona

 The Hornworm Deserves a Little Respect

 The Tomato Hornworm (M. quinquemaculata) has a very difficult life.
 What if you had a stealth-like drone, hot off the assembly line, full of poison or bio-chemical material, come right at you, attack you and leave your stomach full of parasites to eat you alive?
 Do you think you might deserve a little compassion?
 Well, these ugly Hornworms have obtained my empathy, if not perhaps quite yet my compassion.
-I'm no gardener and the closest I plan on ever getting to one of these huge, green Arizona caterpillars is the jar I photographed for this hub.
+I'm no gardener and the closest I plan on ever getting to one of these huge, green Arizona caterpillars is the jar I photographed for this article.
 But these larvae really do have a tough time trying to survive.
 Each of them lives in absolute danger their whole short life and many die a horrible early death.

 The only protection the Hornworm has is its truly amazing camouflage of body color and design.
 Its green body looks exactly like the tomato plant's leaves and branches.1